-Becoming a Texas notary public is a noteworthy undertaking; there are many reasons why a person may apply to become a Texas notary.
-Some become a Texas notary to broaden their professional credentials and skills for employment.
-Others become Texas notary at the request of an employer or as a service to their business clients.
+Becoming a Texas notary is a noteworthy undertaking.
+There are many reasons why a person may apply to become a Texas notary.
+Some become Texas notaries to broaden their professional credentials and skills for employment.
+Others become Texas notaries at the request of an employer or as a service to their business clients.
 Law firms, shipping centers, banks, and post offices are a few of the many types of businesses that have notaries on staff.

 When an employer asks an employee to become a Texas notary, the employer may decide to pay for the employee's notary application, notary seal, supplies, and notarial record book.